Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Solution Methodology

 By Proposition~\ref{lexicographicMinimumProp}, the lexicographic minimum of problem \eqref{eq:lowerLevelProblem} is unique and hence the routes of the lexicographic minimizers have the same cost and inconvenience under a given ODMTS design.
 Therefore, it is sufficient to relate the rider choices with the ODMTS design to ensure the consistency in these decisions.
-In particular, the first inconsistency (case 1(a)) can be eliminated with the combinatorial cut
+In particular, the first inconsistency (case 1(a)) can be eliminated with the combinatorial cut \eqref{eq:case2Cut} by ensuring $\delta^r$ to be 0 under the design $\bar{z}$.